No products selected

 - Estimate weekly maintenance time and include it in your buying decision.

 Most buyer regret comes from selecting for peak potential instead of daily usability.
 The right setup is the one you can operate consistently on real mornings, not only during ideal test sessions.
-Prioritize repeatability, serviceability, and friction-free prep before advanced feature depth.
+Prioritize repeatability, serviceability, and easy prep before advanced feature depth.

 - Treat cleanup and maintenance time as core buying criteria.